cyndilopez/high-spot-mixtape-changes/README.md

 # High Spot Mixtape Changes Challenge

 ## Requirements
-This code has been run and tested on Ruby 2.5.5
+This code has been run and tested on Ruby 2.5.5 and a Mac

 ## Installation
 Clone this project: